Network Against Corruption and Trafficking: Charity work

 In 2022, the organization conducted charity programs in Abuja as part of its Corporate Social Responsibility, extending support to the local community.

-In 2023, the organization initiated a scheme it called 8k Palliative where it's staff were visiting vulnerable families to donated N8,000 to them.
+In 2023, the organization initiated a scheme it called 8k Palliative where its staff were visiting vulnerable families to donate N8,000 to them.

 In 2023, the organization adopted the Poorest of the Poor Rehabilitation Center (ANAWIM Home) as its annual Corporate Social Responsibility (CSR) beneficiary.
 It donated food, toiletries, and financial aid to orphans, and individuals facing mental health challenges at the orphanage facility.

+As part of its activities for ending the year, in November, 2024, the co-founder of the Network Against Corruption and Trafficking, Fejiro Oliver Samson, called on wealthy and well-meaning Nigerians to improve educational standards for underprivileged and special-needs children by renovating dilapidated schools in slum communities.
+Speaking in Lugbe, Abuja, Samson emphasized that quality education begins with a conducive learning environment and urged privileged individuals to provide children in disadvantaged areas with the same standard of school infrastructure enjoyed by children abroad.
+He challenged Nigerians with the means to adopt and refurbish neglected schools in slums, describing education as the key pathway to a child’s success and future development.

+In March, 2025, the Network Against Corruption and Trafficking donated bags of rice, cartons of spaghetti, sanitary pads, and a sewing machine to Internally Displaced Persons (IDPs) at the Durumi Camp in Abuja as part of its humanitarian and corporate social responsibility efforts.
+During the outreach, NACAT also educated women in the camp on the dangers of human trafficking, common tactics used by traffickers, and ways to protect themselves and their children.